-Partners: City staff, City staff, and ODOT, private rail company and affected land owners private partnerships with landowners in the area and planning for backbone infrastructure include the addition of the development of Belmont Rd. from Talent Ave. to the railroad crossing in the City's Capital Improvement Plan (CIP).) as a priority.
+Partners: City staff, City staff, and ODOT, private rail company and affected land owners

+Implementation Strategy 1.2c: Develop plans to pay for infrastructure in the Railroad District Master Plan area through methods such as developing public-private partnerships with landowners in the area and planning for backbone infrastructure include the addition of the development of Belmont Rd. from Talent Ave. to the railroad crossing in the City's Capital Improvement Plan (CIP):) as a priority.